Updated: 2025/Nov/16

 Unless authentication is disabled by setting `tls_verify=off' the

-following rules are used:
+following rules are used.

 A client can be configured not to check a server's certificate by setting

-certificate (as a CommonName, as a DNS SubjectAltName, or as an IP
+in its certificate (as a CommonName, as a DNS SubjectAltName, or as an IP

 SubjectAltName).
 If any match is found then the server is authenticated.